 Rather than being restricted to the capabilities of one proprietary system, with open source software, you can modify and adapt design, functionality and processes to suit the way that you do business.
 It can be tailored to meet very specific industry requirements and made available for public use, saving developer’s valuable time.

-For example, take a look at the WordPress plugins that we at Moove developed to share with the open source community.
+For example, take a look at the WordPress plugins that we developed at Moove to share with the open source community.

-It also gives you freedom from being locked into contracts with proprietary vendors, so you can easily upgrade or develop your software as your business grows.
+Open source also gives you freedom from being locked into contracts with proprietary vendors, so you can easily upgrade or develop your software as your business grows.
 Open source assures long-term viability, without having to change vendors as your business develops.

 Technical support is widely available